 A dilemma for dispositional answers to Kripkenstein's challenge.

-I argue that Kripkenstein's rule-following challenge is often misunderstood and that getting clear about the real nature of the problem is sufficient to see that it cannot be solved by appealing to the speakers' dispositions.
+I argue that keeping in mind what is the real nature of Kripkenstein's rule-following challenge can help us see that it cannot be met by appealing to the speakers' dispositions.
 The published version is open access on Minds and Machines' website (erratum here).

 Yet another victim of Kripkenstein's monster: dispositions, meaning, and privilege.

-I discuss a strangely neglected argument against semantic dispositionalism, an argument that revolves around the idea that dispositionalists have no way to justify their privileging certain dispositions over all the others.
+I discuss a neglected argument against semantic dispositionalism that revolves around the idea that dispositionalists have no way to justify their privileging certain dispositions over all the others.
 The published version is open access on Ergo's website.

 Meaning relativism and subjective idealism.

-I show, contra John McDowell and others, that even though it entails a form of global relativism, Kripkenstein's relativism about semantic discourse does not lead to subjective idealism.
+I show that, even though it entails a form of global relativism, Kripkenstein's relativism about semantic discourse does not lead to subjective idealism.
 A postprint, and the published version on Synthese's website.

 Yet another skeptical solution.

-I put forward a new skeptical solution to Kripkenstein's rule-following paradox, arguing that communication does not require meaning.
+I put forward a skeptical solution to Kripkenstein's paradox, arguing that communication does not require meaning.
 A postprint, and the published version.

 Constructivism, intersubjectivity, provability, and triviality.